epfl-ada/ada-2021-project-r-o-c-k/README.md

 * punctuation_per_token: number of punctuations per token (previously called punctuations
 * sentiment: based on NLTK's polarity score, -1 one means 100 % negative, 1 100 % positive

+We don't include modal auxiliaries when counting the verbs.
+The ratios for adjectives are, due to our pos-tagging on single words, are only identifying single word comparative adjectives and superlatives.
+Whenever a adjective is constructed with a more or most in front of it, it is still counted as an ordinal adjective.
+That is why we do not include these ratios in our further analysis.

 The following figure contains examples of the subcategories of pronouns.

 ![Screenshot](images/table.png)